TrueOsiris/docker-doublecmd/README.md

 # docker-doublecmd
 Container for https://github.com/doublecmd/doublecmd

 - Create the container on the macvlan network (br0, for example) with a LAN IP of choice.
+In my example, it's 10.10.71.2.
 - if you don't specify a password, there is one generated for you, which you can read from the container log.

 ```